sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started.md

 This section outlines the key usage models intended for the initial release of Edge Microvisor Toolkit.

-It can be used for standalone edge node deployments, or with Edge Orchestrator - a complete integrated system providing full lifecycle management for your edge devices, including remote deployment and management of Kubernetes applications.
+It can be used for standalone edge node deployments, or with Edge Manageability Framework - a complete integrated system providing full lifecycle management for your edge devices, including remote deployment and management of Kubernetes applications.

 ### Edge Microvisor Toolkit Developer